mmastrapasqua7/university/Sistemi operativi/2_TLB_Cache_and_Swap_Mechanism.md

 - INVALID: Terminate the offending process.

-**PAGE REPLACEMENT POLICY** when the memory is full, the OS page out one or more pages to make room fro new pages.
+**PAGE REPLACEMENT POLICY** when the memory is full, the OS page out one or more pages to make room for new pages.
 This action is called **REPLACE**.

 example: PAGE FAULT